 Self-efficacy is a person's belief that he can deal with the situation and produce something positive.
 A person needs confidence in his ability to carry out every task and responsibility given.
 Someone with a high level of self-efficacy will believe that they can do something to change the obstacles around them.
 In contrast, someone with low self-efficacy considers themselves unable to do everything around them [6].

 A previous study showed 45% of 111 had low self-efficacy and 55% of respondents had high self-efficacy [7].
 Another study found that 17 people (54.8%) have a high level of self-efficacy, and 14 people (45.2%) have a very high level of self-efficacy.
-If the nurse has poor self-efficacy, it will harm the patient and impact working errors that threaten the patient's life [8]
+If the nurse has poor self-efficacy, it will harm the patient and impact working errors that threaten the patient's life [8].
+Therefore, I would focus on ……for this study

 OBJECTIVE